meltano/meltano/docs/docs/meltano-cli.md

 #### Examples

-> Note: depending on your shell, you might have to escape the special characters in the select pattern.
+> Note: Most shells parse glob syntax: you must escape the special characters in the select pattern by quoting the pattern.

 ```bash
 $ meltano select tap-carbon-intensity '*' 'name*'
 ```

-This will cause all streams to select any attributes starting with `name`.
+This will select all attributes starting with `name`.

 ```bash
 $ meltano select tap-carbon-intensity 'region'
 ```

-This will cause the `region` stream, along with all its attributes to be selected.
+This will select all attributes of the `region` entity.

 ### --exclude

-Using the exclude switch will cause Meltano to exclude any attributes that match the filter.
+Use `--exclude` to exclude all attributes that match the filter.

-> Note: the exclusion has precedence over the inclusion.
+> Note: exclusion has precedence over inclusion.
 If an attribute is excluded, there
-> is no way to include it back without removing the exclusion select pattern first.
+> is no way to include it back without removing the exclusion pattern first.

 #### Examples